PhilippeOlivier/nixos/installation/README.md

 $ bash pre.sh
 ```

-Generate a basic configuration in order to get `hardware-configuration.nix`:
+Optional: If this is a new computer, generate a basic configuration in order to get `hardware-configuration.nix` (and replace the `hardware-configuration.nix` from the git repo):

 ```bash
 $ sudo nixos-generate-config --root /mnt